citerus/polyglot/README.md

 # Polyglot

-Example code supporting PNEHM articles about the differences and similarities between Java and other languages.
+Example code supporting [Citerus blog](http://www.citerus.se/blogg/) articles about the differences and similarities between Java and other languages.

 ## Dependencies